Rawrqs/Rawrqs.github.io/_posts/2015-03-15-bms_function.md

 ```

 ##Functions which allows to calculate joint statistic and HPD from a list of models
 Taking advantage of this opportunity I present 2 more functions wchich extends functionality of `BMS` package.
 Both use a `list` of models as an imput.
-The first one returns `data.frame` with calculated joint statistic for regressors as defined in [Jointness in Bayesian variable selection with applications to growth regression](https://ideas.repec.org/p/wbk/wbrwps/4063.html).
+The first one returns `data.frame` with calculates joint statistic for regressors as defined in [Jointness in Bayesian variable selection with applications to growth regression](https://ideas.repec.org/p/wbk/wbrwps/4063.html).
 The later returns custom range HPD intervals for regressors.
 In fact they were easy to calculate as the `density` function as well implementes as the whole package.

 ```r